ubc-library-rc/gis-intro-leaflet/content/webmapping-tools.md

 <!--
 <iframe src="http://u.osmfr.org/m/1219886/" style="width:100%; height:500px"></iframe> -->

+#### Resources for uMap
+{: .no_toc}
-For a demonstration on setting up a web map with uMap, see the nested subpage, [MyMaps demo](./umap.md).
+- For a demonstration on setting up a web map with uMap, see the nested subpage, [MyMaps demo](./umap.md).

 ----

-## QGIS to Web Map
+## QGIS to Web Map plugin

-If you’re familiar with QGIS, there’s actually a nifty plugin for turning your QGIS map into an interactive webmap, either powered by Leaflet or OpenLayers.
-This plugin is aptly called qgis2web.
-You just install the plugin, and then ensure your Field visibilities are set under Layer Properties.
-However, you will need somewhere to store your map and map data, such as Github or a local server.
+If you’re familiar with [QGIS](https://qgis.org/), there’s actually a nifty plugin for turning your QGIS map into an interactive webmap, either powered by Leaflet or OpenLayers.
+This plugin is aptly called [qgis2web](https://plugins.qgis.org/plugins/qgis2web/).
 Below is an example qgis2web made map created by the workshop author for BC Disaster Resilience Research Network:

  <iframe src="https://lilydemet.github.io/island-mapping/" style="width:100%; height:600px;"></iframe>

+#### qgs2web Advantages and Disadvantages
+{: .no_toc}
+- However, you will need somewhere to store your map and map data, such as Github or a local server.
+- Can edit leaflet directly in code editor on your computer once downloaded.

+#### Resources
+{: .no_toc}
- See the Research Common's [workshop on QGIS Plugins](https://ubc-library-rc.github.io/gis-plugins-qgis/) for a guided tutorial on how to not only make a webmap using qgis2web, but host it online.
+- See the Research Common's [workshop on QGIS Plugins](https://ubc-library-rc.github.io/gis-plugins-qgis/content/webmapping.html) for a guided tutorial on how to not only make a webmap using the qgis2web plugin, but also host it online.

 ----

 ## ArcGIS Online
 [ArcGIS Online](https://www.arcgis.com/index.html) or (AGOL) is Esri's online platform for making dynamic and interactive maps.
 If you are faculty or student at UBC, you can learn more about obtaining access [here](https://gis.ubc.ca/software/#:~:text=FOR%20STUDENT%20PERSONAL%20COMPUTERS&text=This%20%2420%20license%20includes%20ArcGIS,reduced%20cost%20is%20also%20available.&text=This%20is%20a%20non%2Drefundable,installed%20on%20personal%20computers%20only.).
+Check out the Research Common's [workshop on ArcGIS Online](https://ubc-library-rc.github.io/gis-storymaps/) for more.

+<iframe src='https://www.arcgis.com/apps/instant/basic/index.html?appid=23193586bdc34314a976d475e2cb867e' width="100%" height="500" style="border:none;"> </iframe>

 #### ArcGIS Online Advantages  ⇡
 {: .no_toc}